needle-mirror/com.unity.entities/Documentation~/dynamic_buffers.md

 To specify an “internal capacity" for a dynamic buffer component, use the [InternalBufferCapacity attribute](xref:Unity.Entities.InternalBufferCapacityAttribute).
 The internal capacity defines the number of elements the dynamic buffer stores in the [ArchetypeChunk](xref:Unity.Entities.ArchetypeChunk) along with the other components of an entity.
 If you increase the size of a buffer beyond the internal capacity, the buffer allocates a heap memory block outside the current chunk and moves all existing elements.
 ECS manages this external buffer memory automatically, and frees the memory when the buffer component is removed.

+> [!NOTE]
-**Note:** If the data in a buffer is not dynamic, you can use a [blob asset](xref:Unity.Entities.BlobBuilder) instead of a dynamic buffer.
+> If the data in a buffer is not dynamic, you can use a [blob asset](xref:Unity.Entities.BlobBuilder) instead of a dynamic buffer.
 Blob assets can store structured data, including arrays.
 Multiple entities can share blob assets.

 ## Declaring buffer element types